dylan-profiler/visions/docs/_sources/visions/practitioner.rst.txt

 Practitioner
 ************

-This section of the docs explains how you can use the package.
+This section of the documentation explains how you can use the package.
-It introduces functionality of working with types and typesets.
+It introduces functionality of working with the core concepts types and typesets.
+Furthermore, it provides plenty of examples.

 .. toctree::
     :maxdepth: 1